-Nmap, which stands for “Network Mapper”, is by far the most popular and versatile port scanner available - and for good reason.
+Nmap, which stands for “Network Mapper,” is by far the most popular and versatile port scanner available, for good reason.
 The free and open-source port scanner offers an array of options for performing quick, effective scans on both local and remote networks.
 Nmap can be used for active port scanning to discover open ports on specific networks/hosts, as well as for host discovery to identify potential hosts that are responding to network requests.
-Nmap’s capabilities extend beyond port scanning - it can also be used for penetration testing, fingerprinting operating systems and vulnerability scanning, as well as for OS detection and application version detection.
-Nmap has both CLI and GUI interfaces (the GUI called Zenmap is pictured to the right), and can also be run from the classic command line terminal.
+Linux Nmap’s capabilities extend beyond port scanning, as it can also be used for penetration testing, fingerprinting operating systems, vulnerability scanning, OS detection, and application version detection.
+Nmap has both CLI and GUI interfaces (the GUI is called Zenmap) and can also be run from the classic command line terminal.
 You can learn how to install Nmap on Linux here.
 Learn how to perform a ping scan, a host scan, and an OS and services scan with Nmap.

-Unicornscan is the second most popular open-source port scanner (after Nmap).
-It features renowned asynchronous TCP and UDP scanning capabilities, as well as non-common network discovery patterns that provide alternative ways to find out important details about remote operating systems and services.
-Unicornscan can be used for both active and passive remote OS, application and component identification.
-The fast, comprehensive port scanner offers custom module support, customized data-set views and PCAP file logging and filtering.
+Unicornscan is the second most popular open-source port scanner after Nmap.
+It features renowned asynchronous TCP and UDP scanning capabilities as well as non-common network discovery patterns that provide alternative ways to find out important details about remote operating systems and services.
+Unicornscan can be used for both active and passive remote OS, application, and component identification.
+The fast, comprehensive port scanner offers custom module support, customized data-set views, and PCAP file logging and filtering.
 You can download Unicornscan here.

 Angry IP Scanner

-Thanks to its multi-thread approach which separates each scan, Angry IP Scanner is known for its impressive scanning speed.
-The free multi platform scaner searches for open ports on any remote network, and then exports scan results into either TXT, XML or CSV files.
-Other notable features of Angry IP Scanner include its web server & NetBIOS information detection capabilities and its easy, seamless plugin integration with Java.
+Thanks to its multi-thread approach that separates each scan, Angry IP Scanner is known for its impressive scanning speed.
+The free multi-platform scanner searches for open ports on any remote network and then exports scanned results into either TXT, XML, or CSV files.
+Angry IP Scanner has other notable features, including its web server and NetBIOS information detection capabilities and its easy, seamless plugin integration with Java.
 Angry IP Scanner Linux can be downloaded here.

-In the realm of host-based intrusion detection systems (HIDS), OSSEC dominates.
+In the realm of Host-based Intrusion Detection Systems (HIDS), OSSEC dominates.
 This full-featured open-source IDS tool is highly effective and extensible.
-OSSEC’s client/server based management and logging architecture secures sensitive information against tampering and theft by delivering alerts and logs to a centralized server where analysis and notification can occur even in the event that the host system is compromised or taken offline.
-A convenient benefit of this client/server design is the ability to centrally manage agents from a single server.
+OSSEC’s client/server-based management and logging architecture secures sensitive information against exploits in cybersecurity like tampering and theft by delivering alerts and logs to a centralized server.
+This server can analyze and notify regarding network security threats even if the host system is compromised or offline.
+A convenient benefit of this client/server design is one’s ability to centrally manage agents from a single server.
 OSSEC is very lightweight and is backed by a strong, supportive community.
 OSSEC can be downloaded here.
 Learn how to install and use OSSEC for intrusion detection in this LinuxHint tutorial.

-Suricata is a modern NIDS that employs signature-based, anomaly-based and policy driven intrusion detection methods.
-It features multi-threading capabilities, GPU acceleration and multiple model statistical anomaly detection.
-Suricata can examine HTTP requests, TLS/SSL certificates and DNS transactions.
+Suricata is a modern NIDS that employs signature-based, anomaly-based, and policy-driven intrusion detection methods.
+It features multi-threading capabilities, GPU acceleration, and multiple-model statistical anomaly detection.
+Suricata can examine HTTP requests, TLS/SSL certificates, and DNS transactions.
 Suricata is compatible with Snort's data structure, enabling users to implement Snort policies in Suricata.
 Suricata can be downloaded here.

-The Logwatch application, for instance, sends a daily email report of all of the logs on a server - providing administrators with valuable information including potential malicious activity, SSH attempts and IPs causing errors, as well as the number of emails that have been sent.
-In a large corporate environment it is common practice to send Logwatch emails (along with other mail directed to the root user) to a single company email list.
-Administrators in the company then subscribe to this email list to stay informed of any notifications regarding suspicious activity detected in any of the company’s server’s logs.
+The Logwatch Linux application, for instance, sends a daily email report of all of the logs on a server, providing administrators with valuable information, including potential malicious activity, SSH attempts, IPs causing errors, and the number of sent emails in the server.
+In a large corporate environment, it is a common practice to send Logwatch emails (along with other mail directed to the root user) to a single company email list.
+Administrators in the company then subscribe to this email list to stay informed of any notifications regarding suspicious activity detected in any of the company’s server logs.
+Logwatch can be downloaded here.

 Fail2ban is another excellent application for monitoring logs and detecting intrusion attempts.
-This intrusion prevention software framework secures servers against brute-force attacks by reacting to intrusion attempts by either installing firewall rules to reject potentially-malicious IP addresses for a certain amount of time or by blocking access to a specific port.
+This intrusion prevention software and cloud security framework keeps servers safe against brute-force attacks in network security by reacting to intrusion attempts.
+These reactions could be either installing firewall rules to reject potentially malicious IP addresses for a certain amount of time or blocking access to a specific port.
 Linux Fail2ban can be downloaded here.

 Key Features & Benefits:

-- Kali Linux uses LUKS full-disk encryption to secure sensitive pentesting data against loss, tampering and theft.
+- Kali Linux uses LUKS full-disk encryption to secure sensitive pentesting data against loss, tampering, and theft.